 - A visual inspection and measurements as necessary of structural components and critical parts, including locking devices, gears, shafts, breaks, fasteners, sheaves, wire ropes, and electrical contactors.

 - Signage, including warning signs and control markings.

 - Extra items nominated in the crane manufacturer’s instructions.

 If there are any identified risks to health and safety, or if a crane has been damaged, it should not be operated on any construction site and should be taken out of service.
 If the damaged crane needs to be operating during cleaning or maintenance, risk control measures must be in place to ensure health and safety is not compromised.

 A comprehensive crane inspection by a competent crane servicing provider should be conducted once a year.
 This should involve a comprehensive inspection that will determine the condition of the crane and whether any repairs or parts require replacement.

-If the scheduled annual inspection will fall on a date where the tower crane will be erected, the owner should pre-emptively carry out the annual inspection before erecting the crane or during the pre-erection inspection.
+If the scheduled annual inspection falls on a date when the tower crane will need to be erected, the owner should pre-emptively carry out the annual inspection before erecting the crane or during the pre-erection inspection.